v4rshi/v4rshi.github.io/sentiment_analysis.md

 </style>

-### Project Overview
+## Project Overview
-This project aims to perform sentiment analysis on Spotify data (specifically lyrics of songs I listened to over the last 9 years) to build a personalized, mood-based recommendation system.
+This project aims to perform sentiment analysis on Spotify data to build a personalized recommendation system.
 By analyzing the emotional qualities of music, the project seeks to enhance personalized listening experiences and provide insights into user preferences.

-#### Data Pipeline Flowchart
+### Data Pipeline Flowchart

-To give you a clear picture of how my Spotify sentiment analysis and recommendation system works, I've created a visual representation of my data pipeline.
-This flowchart illustrates the main steps of my process, from initial data collection to the final user interface.
-Let's take a look at the overall structure before we dive into the details of each component:
+To provide a clear picture of how our Spotify sentiment analysis and recommendation system works, we've created a visual representation of the data pipeline.
+This flowchart illustrates the main steps of our process, from initial data collection to the final user interface:

 <div style="text-align: center;">
     <img src="images/spotify_project/flowchart.png?raw=true" width="300" class="zoom" alt="Zoomable Image"/>
 </div>

-This flowchart outlines the five main stages of the pipeline:

-1. Data Collection (Blue): We start by gathering data from two primary sources - the Spotify API for user listening history and the Genius API for song lyrics.
+1. **Data Collection (Blue)**: We begin by gathering data from two primary sources - the Spotify API for user listening history and the Genius API for song lyrics.

-2. Data Processing (Green): In this stage, we clean and prepare our data.
+2. **Data Processing (Green)**: In this stage, we clean and prepare our data.
 This involves removing duplicates from the Spotify data and cleaning the lyrics obtained from Genius.

-3. Sentiment Analysis (Orange): Here, we use a RoBERTa model to analyze the cleaned lyrics and classify the emotions expressed in each song.
+3. **Sentiment Analysis (Orange)**: Here, we use a RoBERTa model to analyze the cleaned lyrics and classify the emotions expressed in each song.

-4. Recommendation Engine (Purple): This is where the magic happens.
+4. **Recommendation Engine (Purple)**: This is where the magic happens.
 We combine mood-based filtering with popularity scoring to generate personalized song recommendations.

-5. User Interface (Red): Finally, we present our results to the user.
+5. **User Interface (Red)**: Finally, we present our results to the user.
 They can select their current mood, and our system will display tailored song recommendations.

-As we progress through this post, we'll delve deeper into each of these stages, exploring the challenges we faced and the solutions we implemented.
-This flowchart will serve as our roadmap, helping you understand how each piece fits into the larger puzzle of my sentiment-based music recommendation system.

-### The Data
+## The Data

-**Timeframe**: April 2016 - August 2024
+- **Timeframe**: April 2016 - August 2024

-**Attributes**: Musical history data, including track names, artists, genres, tempo, release date, lyrics, and sentiment scores
+- **Attributes**: Musical history data, including track names, artists, genres, tempo, release date, lyrics, and sentiment scores

-### Motivation & Hypothesis:
+## Motivation & Hypothesis:
 Understanding the emotional impact of music is essential in today’s music landscape.
 This analysis aims to uncover how sentiment influences music preferences and listener engagement, ultimately leading to a more personalized recommendation system.

-### Key Focus Areas
+## Key Focus Areas

-#### Data Ingestion
+### 1. Data Ingestion

-- **Overview**: Gathered historical musical data from Spotify using the Spotify API.
+**Overview**: We gathered historical musical data from Spotify using the Spotify API.

-- **Steps Taken**:
+**Steps Taken**:
 - Collected personal listening history, including track metadata (name, artist, album, duration).
 - Filtered and removed duplicate songs to ensure data integrity.

-- **Tools Used**:
+**Tools Used**:
-  - **Libraries**: `spotipy` (for Spotify API interaction), `pandas` (for data manipulation), and `numpy` (for numerical operations).
+- Libraries: spotipy (for Spotify API interaction), pandas (for data manipulation), and numpy (for numerical operations).
-  - **Method**: Deduplication was handled using pandas' `drop_duplicates()` method.
+- Method: Deduplication was handled using pandas' `drop_duplicates()` method.

-#### Lyrics Fetching
+### 2. Lyrics Fetching

-- **Approach**: Fetched song lyrics via the Genius API by matching track names and artist information.
+**Approach**: We fetched song lyrics via the Genius API by matching track names and artist information.

-- **Challenges**:
+**Challenges**:
 - Faced API rate limits, which required batching requests.
 - Some API responses were slow or incomplete, leading to missing lyrics.

-#### Data Cleaning
+### 3. Data Cleaning

-- **Method**: Used regular expressions (regex) to clean up the fetched lyrics, removing unwanted characters and formatting anomalies (e.g., brackets, newlines, special symbols).
-The code cleans song lyrics by removing metadata and non-ASCII characters, fetches them from the Genius API while caching results to prevent redundant calls, and processes a DataFrame to ensure only valid, clean lyrics are retained, eliminating any unwanted special characters.
-Additionally, it includes a delay to respect API rate limits
+**Method**: We used regular expressions (regex) to clean up the fetched lyrics, removing unwanted characters and formatting anomalies (e.g., brackets, newlines, special symbols).

-- **Example**:
+**Example**:
-  - **Raw**: "[Verse 1] I’m walking on sunshine!
-(Yeah, yeah)"
+- Raw: `"[Verse 1] I'm walking on sunshine!
+(Yeah, yeah)"`
-  - **Cleaned**: "I'm walking on sunshine"
+- Cleaned: `"I'm walking on sunshine"`

-- This cleaning process was essential to prepare the lyrics for sentiment analysis.
+This cleaning process was essential to prepare the lyrics for sentiment analysis.

 Here are some before and after images: